mctools/mcpl/usage_cmdline.md

 ---
 title: Using MCPL from the command line
-underconstruction: true
 ---

-This page has yet to be completed.
-For now refer to the almost complete information in: {% include linkpaper.html subsection=2.3 %}.

-{% if false %}
+- two magic lines for toc
+{:toc}

+The MCPL distribution includes a handy command line tool, _mcpltool_, which can be used from the command line to either inspect MCPL files, or to carry out a limited number of operations on them.
+Please find more information in: {% include linkpaper.html subsection=2.3 %}.

+## Examples

+A few examples of how to use the mcpltool are provided here.

+### Run with no arguments to inspect file

 ```shell
 $ mcpltool myoutput.mcpl.gz